The design of certain plant used in the workplace must be registered with WorkSafe.

 Registration of plant design and plant design alterations does not expire.

-Types of plant that must be registered
+Types of plant for which the design must be registered

 The plant requiring registration of design is set out in Schedule 2 of the Occupational Health and Safety Regulations 2017 (Schedule 2).
 This includes: